HTTP API

 The API provides different update guarantees for different kinds of requests.

-Each resource provides read-after-write consistency.
-Read-after-write consistency means that when you update an entity, wait for the successful response, and then read the same entity, you see the changes you just made.
+Each resource offers read-after-write consistency.
+The read-after-write consistency implies that when you update an entity, wait for the success response, and then read the same entity for your changes to be visible.

-Some updates are not visible immediately after the update.
-For example, if you update a discount, updating the discount itself provides read-after-write consistency, but the prices on all affected products are updated after a delay.
-When you read a price immediately after the discount, you may read an the old value and not the updated one.
-If you wait a bit, and retrieve the price again, you will read the new value.
+Some changes are not visible immediately after the update.
+For example, if you update a discount, updating the discount itself provides read-after-write consistency, but the prices on all affected Products are updated after a delay.
+When you read a price immediately after the discount, you may read an old value and not the updated one.
+If you read the price again after a while, you will read the new value.

 These delayed updates provide an Eventual Consistency

 guarantee.
-It means that after a delay, what you can read reflects all past updates.
+It means that after a delay, what you can read reflects all the past updates.

 These delays can vary depending on the amount of data to update.
-We try to keep these delays as small as possible.
+We try to keep these delays as short as possible.

 These resources have a version